CITIZENDOT/fuzzy-find/README.md

 Here's the demo of me trying to search for "encyclopedia", but typing "ecyclopedia".
 Matches include "encyclopedia", "encyclopedias".

 https://github.com/user-attachments/assets/c621b90d-bf7b-4421-9cbd-b22684372e63

+## How to Install

+Extension publishing is in progress.
+Until then, you can follow this process:

+- Download the [dist.zip](https://github.com/CITIZENDOT/fuzzy-find/releases/download/v1.0.0/dist.zip) from the releases.
+- Unzip the file.
+- Go to `chrome://extensions/` in your Chrome browser.
+- Enable "Developer mode" in the top right corner, if not already enabled.
+- Click on "Load unpacked" and select the unzipped folder.

 ## ✨ Features